KothoreBornalex/SimpleNetworkedDialogGame/Assets/Localisation/README.txt

 [Localization Manager]
-Place the “LocalizationManager.prefab” prefab on your startup scene, it will transfer itself between the scenes And specify the “LanguageSelection.tsv” file path in the “File Path” parameter of the “LocalizationComponent.cs” script.
+Place the “LocalizationManager.prefab” prefab on your startup scene, it will transfer itself between the scenes And specify the “LanguageSelection.tsv” file in the “TSV File” parameter of the “LocalizationComponent.cs” script.
-(on Unity's interface, right-click + copy path)

 Parameters:
 languages -> list of languages you want to be supported by your game